 The Compensation Committee determined pay outs under the Annual Incentive Plans after reviewing the Company's achievement of the Annual Incentive Plan Financial Goals, together with a qualitative assessment of Company and management performance during 2018, which included investing approximately \$1.5 billion to execute our long-term strategic plan.
 These investments included acquiring the largest flooring company in Australia and New Zealand and one of the largest ceramic businesses in Brazil; successfully launching manufacturing facilities for quartz countertops in the United States, carpet tile in Belgium and sheet vinyl in Russia; initiating new production lines for rigid LVT in Europe and the United States and porcelain slabs in Europe; optimizing our domestic transportation capabilities; initiating multiple cost-reduction strategies around the world to improve our productivity, quality and service; and commencing a share repurchase program.
 In connection with its qualitative assessment of management's performance, the Compensation Committee noted that many factors impacting Company performance were outside of management's control.
 These factors included rapidly increasing inflation in raw materials, energy and freight, softer demand in the Company's major markets due to macro-economic factors, faster than expected growth of LVT in the U.S. (which impacted sales in the Company's other product categories), changing consumer preference for lower priced products, and a strong U.S. dollar that made imports to the U.S. more competitive and negatively impacted the results of our non-U.S. businesses.
 Taking these items into account, the Compensation Committee determined that 2018 Incentive Plan Financial Goals, which were set in expectation of another year of global economic expansion, were overly aggressive given the deteriorating environment in which the Company operated.
-In addition, the Company's management.
-For these reasons, the Compensation Committee elected to pay out awards at the threshold level under th
+In addition, the Compensation Committee noted that paying out awards at a threshold level of performance would help provide stability and retention value in the Company's management.
+For these reasons, the Compensation Committee elected to pay out awards at the threshold level under the Annual Incentive Plans.